Consulting with PAUSE

 Grief doesn’t clock in and out - and your workplace policies shouldn’t pretend it does.

-At PAUSE, we offer consulting services that help your organization create culturally competent, trauma-informed, and human-centered practices around grief and loss.
+At PAUSE, we offer consulting services that help your organization create culturally competent, trauma-informed, and human-centered practices around grief and end-of-life.

 Whether you’re starting from scratch or refining what’s already in place, we’re here to help you build a workplace that honors the realities of bereavement with care and accountability.